Voigt transformations in retrospect: missed opportunities?: Acknowledgements

 An occasional remarks of A.I.
-Milstein and V.~I.~Telnov about Vladimir Arnold's account of Poincar'{e}'s role in the development of special relativity triggered our interest and led to this investigation.
+Milstein and V.~I.~Telnov about Vladi\-mir Arnold's account of Poincar'{e}'s role in the development of special relativity triggered our interest and led to this investigation.
+Some constructive comments from our collegues helped us to make the manuscript more clear.
 The work of Z.K.S. is supported by the Ministry of Education and Science of the Russian Federation.